 2. Know Your Current PPC Conversion Rate

-Before you can start improving your PPC conversion rate, it is important to begin measuring it first, so you know exactly where you stand.
-You can also get a better idea of how your actions are delivering results.
+Before you can start improving your PPC conversion rate, you have to measure a baseline first so you know exactly where you stand.
+This also gives you a better idea of how your current actions are delivering results.

-To do this, you should begin tracking all of the conversions that you’re getting from your existing PPC campaigns.
+To do this, start tracking all of the conversions that you’re getting from your existing PPC campaigns.
 You can get all of the data from Google Ads if you’re using it to run your campaigns.
 Tracking your conversions will help you find the conversion rate of each campaign.

 However, if you’re running just one campaign, you should compare your current conversion rate with that of the previous month.
 This will help you come up with an idea of your average PPC conversion rate.